ShahenWeerakoon/Python_Grocery-Manager/README.md

 # Grocery-Manager
-A simple Grocery Management application that helps users create and manage grocery lists.
-The backend built using Python, Flask, and MySQL Workbench for database management.
+A simple Grocery Management backend application designed to help users create and manage grocery lists efficiently.
+Built using Python, Flask, and MySQL Workbench for database management, this backend API allows users to add, update, view, and delete grocery items.
+This project focuses solely on the backend logic, providing a robust foundation for any front-end interface integration